 To guarantee a stable performance of the app during the liveshow, the back-end was optimized to handle high loads of users.

 The design of the songfestival app was developed by Avrotros.
 Elements was responsible for developing the app and backend.
 The backend of the app is based on the 'Wie is de Mol' app.
 In the app user create a profile and can rate the acts while the act is live on tv.
-The users can rate the acts on the three items: song, act and outfit.
+The users can rate the acts on the three items: song, quality of the singing and act.
 The ratings can be shared with your friends and you can get an insight on the voting of all Dutch users.

-Given that the Songfestival is a popular show on tv, high user numbers were expected.
-Together with Avrotros user scenarios and numbers were defined.
+Given that the Songfestival is a popular show on tv, high user numbers are expected every year.
+Together with AVROTROS user scenarios and numbers were defined.
 One of the starting points was the backend being able to handle 1 million ratings per song.
 Given that a song takes about 3 minutes, this was rounded off to being able to handle 6000 ratings per second.

-Another important aspect of the app was running ‘in-sync’ with the live show.
-The timelines of the live shows, were broken down in scenarios and reflected in the app.
-Per (semi) final the main scenario’s were: a countdown to the start, acts are performing, official voting lines open, official voting lines closed and results are in.
+Another important aspect of the app is running ‘in-sync’ with the live show.
+The timelines of the live shows are broken down in scenarios and reflected in the app.
+Per (semi) final the main scenario’s are: a countdown to the start, acts are performing, official voting lines open, official voting lines closed and results are in.
 While the acts are performing the app is opening up the acts in the app for rating per acts that is live at that moment.

 You can download the Eurovision app for Apple and Android.
 Before the show this app is filled with news and you can get all the information about the participating acts.
 During the liveshow the voting functionality will be added.
 Through this app AvroTros wants to expand the liveshow experience and give the audience the possibility to interact with the show and each other.

 Are you looking for a mobile app with a scalable backend?
 We are happy to tell you about the possibilities.